phatak-dev/blog/_posts/2014-08-03-scala-for-android.md

 ###Production ready
  Scala is not a new shiny kid on block like Node.js .
 It's there from 10 years and battle tested in lot of applications.
-Bigdata applications like Spark, web application framework like Play, Distributed messaging platforms like Akka, are written in Scala and in production for years.
+Big data applications like Spark, web application framework like Play, Distributed messaging platforms like Akka, are written in Scala and in production for years.
 So the language is well battle tested and ready for production.